 Report snapshots are not supported, so the Samples page in the Reports Explorer and the Create and Display Report Snapshots setting in the Options dialog are disabled.

-Table and field favorites are not supported, so the Favorites button does not appear in step 2 of the report wizards and the Analyze Reports function does not appear in the Tools menu.
+Table and field favorites are not supported, so the Favorites button does not appear in step 2 of the report wizards and the Analyze Reports function does not appear in the Tools menu or Tools tab of the ribbon.

 If Reporting4Act! crashes, it may think the user is still logged in and not allow them to log in again.
-If this happens, have someone log in as the ADMIN user on any workstation, choose Display Logged In Users from the Tools menu, select that user, and click the Unlock button.
+If this happens, have someone log in as the ADMIN user on any workstation, choose Display Logged In Users from the Tools menu or Logged in Users from the Tools tab of the ribbon, select that user, and click the Unlock button.

 Comment or report problem with topic